clojure-emacs/cider/doc/managing_connections.md

 on all linked sessions, and with double prefix <kbd>C-u C-u</kbd> on all CIDER sessions.
 Display active links with <kbd>C-c C-s l</kbd> (`sesman-show-links`).

 ## Current REPL

-Current REPL is the most relevant REPL from the current session.
+The current REPL is the most relevant REPL from the current session.
 REPL relevance is determined by the type of the current buffer.
-For example if the current buffer is a `clj` buffer a `clj` REPL is selected.
+For example if the current buffer is a `clj` buffer then a `clj` REPL is selected.
 Ambiguous situations could arise when, for instance, there are multiple `clj` REPLs within a session, or the current buffer is a `cljc` buffer and both `clj` and `cljs` REPLs exist in the session.
 In such cases the current REPL is the most recently viewed REPL of